-Mentors/ Mentees sign up for the program and will be listed on PRISM's website with important information such as areas of expertise and experiences, or needs and questions.
+Mentors/ Mentees sign up for the PBM Program and will be listed in PRISM's Mentorship e-Guide with important information such as areas of expertise and experiences, or needs and questions.
 Contact information will not be posted.
 When you are ready to start mentoring or being mentored, contact PRISM Member Services and we will connect you.

 The level interaction is up to you!
 Want to exchange information via email only?
 Want to meet at a conference for a lunch meeting?
 Or set up regular in-person or phone meetings?
 It is your call.

 The PRISM Message Board has a new section for Mentors and Mentees to interact—post questions and create solutions!